 With mild temperatures, virtually no rain and a low malaria risk, the dry May to August are seen as the best time to visit Zimbabwe for game-viewing.
 A holiday in Zimbabwe can be easily combined with Botswana and Zambia.

-The landlocked Kingdom of Swaziland is surrounded on the north and south by South Africa, and on the east is bordered by Mozambique.
+The landlocked kingdom of Swaziland is surrounded on the north and south by South Africa, and on the east it is bordered by Mozambique.
 Most people travelling through South Africa include Swaziland in their itinerary as it is the ideal gateway between St.Lucia and the Kruger National Park.
-We can recommend discovering the beautiful nature of Swaziland where you can walk, cycle and ride a horse while being surrounded by wildlife.
+In Swaziland the friendly, traditional Swazis await you with their beautiful culture.
+It’s the place where you step back into the authentic African culture.
+Swaziland is also well-known for it’s forests, rivers, waterfalls and unique rock formations.
+We can recommend discovering the beautiful nature of Swaziland where you can walk, cycle and ride a horse while being surrouned by wildlife.

 Do you want to dive or snorkel with giant mantas and whale sharks?
 Then visit Tofo where there is a good chance that you will encounter these beautiful animals.